-Before starting to manufacture or disassemble products, we need to make sure that we have Bills of Materials (BOM) for these products.
-The BOM specifies the component products that make up the larger product.
-Assembly BOM is intended to be used for simple assembly operations such as joining together multiple items in a pack or kit.
+Before starting to manufacture or disassemble products, we need to make sure that we have bills of materials (BOMs) for these products.
+The BOM specifies the component products that make up the larger product, and any costs due to labor and overheads.
+Assembly BOM is intended to be used for simple assembly operations such as joining together multiple items in a pack or kit, or disassembling a case of stock into its component units.

 Table of Contents